espocrm/documentation/docs/development/metadata/scopes.md

 ## activity

-Whether the entity can be displayed on the Activities panel;
+Whether the entity can be displayed on the Activities panel.

 ## activityStatusList